A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: Introduction

-To achieve our goal, we need to consider the so-called {\em semi-infinite flag manifold} $\QQ$.
-We give a Chevalley formula for an arbitrary weight in the {$T$}-equivariant $K$-group $K_{T}(\QQ)$ of $\QQ$, which is described in terms of the quantum alcove model.
+To achieve our goal, we need to consider the so-called {\em semi-infinite flag manifold} $\QQ$ associated to a connected, simply-connected simple algebraic group $G$ over $\mathbb{C}$, with Borel subgroup $B$ and maximal torus $T \subset B$.
+We give a Chevalley formula for an arbitrary weight for the {($T \times {\mathbb C}^*$)}-equivariant $K$-group $K_{T\times{\mathbb C}^*}(\QQ)$ of $\QQ$, which is described in terms of the quantum alcove model.
 In~\cite{knsekt} and \cite{nospcf}, the Chevalley formulas for $K_{T\times{\mathbb C}^*}(\QQ)$ were originally given in terms of the {\em quantum LS path model} in the case of a dominant and an anti-dominant weight, respectively.
 For a general (neither dominant nor anti-dominant) weight, there is no quantum LS path model, but there is a quantum alcove model.
 Hence, in order to obtain a Chevalley formula for an arbitrary weight, we first need to translate the formulas above to the quantum alcove model by using the weight-preserving bijection between the two models given by Propositions~\ref{qam2qls} and~\ref{qam2qls1}.
-Starting from these translated formulas (Theorems~\ref{chevdomqam} and \ref{chevantidomqam}), we prove a Chevalley formula in $K_{T \times {\mathbb C}^{*}}(\QQ)$ (Theorem~\ref{genchev}) for an arbitrary weight, based on the combinatorics of the quantum alcove model.
+Starting from these translated formulas (Theorems~\ref{chevdomqam} and \ref{chevantidomqam}), we prove a Chevalley formula for $K_{T \times {\mathbb C}^{*}}(\QQ)$ (Theorem~\ref{genchev}) for an arbitrary weight, based on the combinatorics of the quantum alcove model.
+Furthermore, by examining this proof based on the Yang-Baxter equation for quantum Bruhat operators, we were able to generalize quantum Yang-Baxter moves for the quantum alcove model associated to a dominant weight (obtained in~\cite{lalurc}) to the case of an arbitrary weight; see \cite{KLN1} and \cite{KLN2}.
+Here we should add that an inverse Chevalley formula, which describes the structure of $K_{T \times {\mathbb C}^{*}}(\QQ)$ as a module over the representation ring of $T \times {\mathbb C}^{*}$, is obtained in \cite{O}, \cite{KNOS}, and \cite{LNOS} by an approach through the nil-DAHA (nil double affine Hecke algebra) in simply-laced types.